TarVK/model-react/README.md

 -   Field: A data source whose value can be updated.
 -   DataLoader: A data source that retrieves its value from an async callback.
+-   LoadableField: A data source whose value is loaded from a data retriever, but can be changed like a field
 -   DataCacher: A data source that caches combinations of values of other sources.
 -   ExecutionState: A data source to track states of arbitrary async function calls.
 -   ManualSourceHelper: A helper class that can be used to add state data to existing variables.